RMITLibrary/library-systems/README.md

 ## Purpose

 - Offer a visual depiction of library systems to aid understanding and communication.
 - Version information: Last updated in 2022.
-Archived on 22 January 2025.
+The project remains active as further updates are anticipated.

 ## Features